 The client-server computing architecture has been a prevalent paradigm in the computing world.
 And it has been revolutionary in serving powerful applications and supporting critical use cases across business units.
-However, today, the application requirements have shifted completely – with the spurt in data volumes and velocity and with the growing importance of supporting heavyweight services such as big data analytics and streaming analytics, the traditional and popular client-server architecture requires tweaking and improvements to be effective in helping these critical use cases.
+However, today, the application requirements have changed considerably – with a spurt in data volumes and velocity.
+With the growing demand for use cases, such as big data analytics and streaming analytics, the traditional and popular client-server architecture needs to be tweaked and improved in order to become effective in serving these critical use cases.

 The popular answer to this conundrum has been edge computing.
 Unlike the client-server model, edge computing is a distributed computing paradigm that brings storage and computing to the location where it is needed and consumed.
 Within the edge computing paradigm, computing is done near the data source rather than computing at the on-premise data center or cloud data centers.